jina-ai/jina/docs/fundamentals/executor/executor-in-flow.md

 Jina will make sure that the `close` method is executed when the `Executor` is terminated inside a Flow or when deployed in any cloud-native environment.

-One can think as if `Jina` would be using the `Executor` as a context manager making sure that the `close` method is always executed.
+One can think of this as `Jina` using the `Executor` as a context manager, making sure that the `close` method is always executed.

 ```python
 from docarray import Document, DocumentArray